Alerts

 Configuration:

-• Title: A clear, concise headline for your announcement
+• Title: A clear, concise headline for your announcement (supports multiple languages)

 • Content: Detailed information using the rich text editor (supports bold, italic, strike, code, mark, headings, and more)